-HOA liens are usually junior to a first mortgage.
-This is because the HOA lien is either:
+An HOA lien is usually junior to a first mortgage because the lien is either:

-This means that the first-mortgage lien will stay on the property following the HOA foreclosure and the purchaser at the foreclosure sale will take title subject to the lien of the first mortgage holder.
-(Learn more in Nolo's article HOA Liens & Foreclosures: An Overview.)
+So, a first-mortgage lien will usually remain on the property following an HOA's foreclosure.
+The purchaser at the foreclosure sale takes the property's title subject to the lien of the first-mortgage holder.

-If the second mortgage was recorded after the HOA lien is perfected, it would be eliminated by the HOA foreclosure.
-On the other hand, if the second mortgage was recorded prior to the HOA lien, the mortgage would typically remain on the property following the HOA foreclosure.
+If a second mortgage were recorded after the HOA lien is perfected, an HOA's foreclosure would eliminate the second-mortgage lien.
+On the other hand, if the second mortgage were recorded before the HOA lien arose and was perfected, the mortgage lien would typically remain on the property following the HOA's foreclosure.